front-commerce/developers.front-commerce.com/source/docs/essentials/extend-the-theme.md

 ## Define the module in the base configuration file

-First, we need to create a minimalist module with the following file structure:
+First, we need to create a minimalist module that will contain your own theme by creating the following file structure:

 ```
 my-module